Ayankhan79/HireMatch_AI/README.md

 - Resume scoring using custom embeddings

 ---
-**Built with Python, Streamlit, LLMs, and RAG to simulate a real-world AI-powered hiring system.**
+**Built with Python, Streamlit, LLMs, and RAG to simulate a real-world AI powered hiring system.**